 Figure 6: (A-C) CSD reconstruction from randomly placed electrodes in 1D.
-A) model CSD; B) single reconstruction, electrodes positions are marked with vertical bars at the x axis; C) reconstructions for 12 different sets of randomly placed electrodes.
+(A) Model CSD.
+(B) Single reconstruction.
+Electrode positions are marked with vertical bars at the x-axis.
+(C) Reconstructions for 12 different sets of randomly placed electrodes.
 (D-E) One-dimensional example of reconstructing CSD from a regular grid with one missing electrode.
-D) Reconstruction from all but one channels, electrodes positions are marked with vertical bars at the x axis - note one is missing.
-E) Realizations for different electrodes removed.
+(D) Reconstruction from all but one channel Electrode positions are marked with vertical bars at the x axis.
+Note that one is missing.
+(E) Realizations for different electrodes removed.